StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 ## Step 2: Configure NFS-shared storage for Elasticsearch snapshots

 Elasticsearch requires a snapshot repository that's accessible from all cluster nodes.
-To meet this requirement, we will set up an NFS share so every node can reach the backup location.
+To meet this requirement, you'll set up an NFS share so every node can reach the backup location.
 If you don't have a dedicated NFS server, you can export an NFS share directly from one of the Elasticsearch nodes.

 ### On the NFS server